gexpander/gexpander.github.io/README.md

 GEX was developed for [MightyPork](https://www.ondrovo.com/)'s [Master's Thesis][thesis] (submitted in May, 2018) and remains in active development to support more hardware platforms and improve its functionality.

 The hardware modules developed for GEX are not currently available for sale, but I'm working on making it happen at some point.
+The complete Altium projects, as well as exported gerbers, are free to download and e.g. order from OSHPark.

 **GEX Zero**, re-using the RPi Zero form factor to support pHATs and RPi Zero cases<br>
 ![photo](zero.jpg)